 While YouTube is primarily thought of as the place to go for prerecorded videos, they are continuing to add features that greatly improve the streaming experience for both the streamers and viewers.
 This gives it huge potential to overtake Twitch’s spot as the top platform for live-streaming content.

-This article will help you understand everything there is to know about stream keys, where to find yours, whether or not it is a good idea to share your key, and how to reset it if necessary.
+This article will help you understand everything there is to know about stream keys, help you find your YouTube stream key, whether or not it is a good idea to share it with others, and how to reset it if necessary.

 What is a YouTube Stream Key?

-A stream key is essentially a secret password that allows your broadcasting software (like OBS or StreamLabs OBS) to communicate with YouTube.
-Once you’ve connected your stream key, you will be able to live stream right from your YouTube channel!
+A stream key is essentially a secret password that allows your broadcasting software (like OBS or StreamLabs) to communicate with YouTube.
+Once you’ve connected your stream key, you will be able to live stream to your audience right from your YouTube channel through a streaming program.